toddmcintire/croc-gui/README.md

 ```

 #### installChoco
-a test function to hopefully install choco one day
+a test function to hopefully install choco one day, currently does not work.
 ```
 installChoco()
 ```